 ThinkMarkets offers traders the option to trade swap-free on positions held overnight, with a fully Sharia-compliant account.
 Another of the global brokers with a presence in the Middle East, ThinkMarkets understands the needs of Muslims and that they must be governed by the principles of the Islamic Shari’ah.
 By choosing to trade with ThinkMarkets, you can be assured that you’ll remain in full compliance with Sharia law.

 A ThinkMarkets Islamic account is completely swap-free.
 What this means is that Muslims can be assured that their positions held overnight in their trading account will never accrue interest (riba).
 Instead, clients are charged a simple, weekly administrative fee for positions held for seven days or more.
-It’s worth noting that this is a weekly charge and not a daily charge like some of the other Islamic forex broker accounts highlighted in this review.
+It’s worth noting that this is a weekly charge and not a daily charge, like some other Islamic forex broker accounts highlighted in this review.

 The administrative fee is made in 7-day increments, with the following rates being charged in $USD, per 1 full lot, per day:

 EasyMarkets are another broker who is known as specialists in the field of trading CFDs, but offer a guaranteed stop loss and take profit to all clients.
-Their reputation as a simple, yet honest broker makes EasyMarkets a popular choice for traders looking to open a swap-free or Islamic forex broker account.
+Their reputation as a simple, yet honest broker makes easyMarkets a popular choice for traders looking to open a swap-free or Islamic forex broker account.

-Accordingly, the maximum period that you’re able to hold a position on an EasyMarkets Islamic account is 2 weeks (or 14 days).
+Accordingly, the maximum period that you’re able to hold a position on an easyMarkets Islamic account is 2 weeks (or 14 days).
 After this period, open positions will automatically expire.
 While this may be an issue for traders implementing long term strategies, even many swing strategies don’t require 2-week holding periods.

 EasyMarkets Islamic accounts with a swap-free option are only offered to clients who are following Islamic laws and are once again, not for regular traders who simply want to avoid swaps in their trading strategy.
-As a result, whether you’re able to open an Islamic account with EasyMarkets is up to their sole discretion.
-Like we spoke about in the Pepperstone Islamic account section above, please keep this in mind when making an application so as not to run into any unintended offense.
+As a result, whether you’re able to open an Islamic account with easyMarkets is up to their sole discretion.
+Like we spoke about in the Pepperstone Islamic account section above, please keep this in mind when making an application so as not to run into any unintended offence.

-Take a look at the EasyMarkets Islamic account checklist below:
+Take a look at the easyMarkets Islamic account checklist below:

-AvaTrade is a global giant in the forex broker space and its Islamic trading account lives up to the company’s reputation.
+AvaTrade is a global giant in the forex broker space, and its Islamic trading account lives up to the company’s reputation.
 By offering clients the option to trade on fixed spreads, they’re always trying to make sure they cater to all types of strategies.

 To set up an Islamic account with AvaTrade, you must first open any of the broker’s regular account types and then contact your account manager before placing any trades.
 Your account manager will make the change to a swap-free account, ensuring that your trading is always fully compliant with Sharia law.

 From there, requests for Islamic accounts are usually processed within 1-2 business days, with the process being moved faster if a customer support request is submitted.
 AvaTrade is considered safe because its global branches are regulated and authorized by top-tier financial institutions like ASIC, Central Bank of Ireland, IFSC and FSA.

 At the social trading broker eToro, while copy trading is a little different from making the decisions yourself, the same issues around accruing interest on positions apply.
 At eToro, forex traders of the Muslim faith can copy trade on Islamic broker accounts that remain fully compliant with Sharia law.